16 Tips to Get Your Kids Excited About Back-To-School!

 Buy back-to-school signs and t-shirts, and take memorable photos of your kids holding their signs in their new back-to-school clothes.
 Find fun ideas for back-to-school photos here.

-Make a special breakfast on the first day of school with these healthy and cute ideas by TasteOfHome.
-You can also ask your kids to give you a list of favorites for the first day of school.
+Create a special breakfast on the first day of school with these healthy and adorable ideas from TasteOfHome.
+You can also ask your kids to create a list of their favorites for the first day of school.

 11. Plan Back-To-School Lunches

 Get your kids' help to plan their lunches for the first week of school.
 Go over this list to find quick and easy lunch ideas for back-to-school.
-If they are buying their food at school, make sure they have enough money in their account to purchase lunch at school.
+If they are buying their food at school, ensure they have sufficient funds in their account to purchase lunch.

 12. Give Them Some Goodies

-Buy cool snacks that your kids really love and pack for the first day of school with their lunch.
+Buy cool snacks that your kids love and pack them for the first day of school with their lunch.
 Let them choose their favorite snacks to take to school.

 13. Back-To-School Theater Night

 Have a back-to-school theater night.
 Ask your kids to take turns and play their favorite teacher, and you be the student.
 Or pretend you are a reporter from The Times and interview your kids about their goals, wishes, and fears about the new school year.
-You would learn so much about your kids, and you would be able to help them with their jitters.
+You would learn a great deal about your kids, and you would be able to help them with their anxieties.

 14. Read A Fun Back-To-School Book